beyond-all-reason/teiserver/README.md

 ### Roadmap to v1.0 (remaining items, not full list)
-- Convert chat rooms to use the new per-client Genserver cache for member
 - Persist user changes to database when altering friends
 - Ability to rename battles in web interface